asterizk/apod-grabber/README.md

 # Notes:
  - Captioned APOD images can be found at `~/Pictures/apod/`
- - Very much a work in progress!
-Please be patient/forgiving.
+ - A work in progress!
 If something doesn't look right, please [browse the existing issues](https://github.com/asterizk/apod-grabber/issues) or [file a new one](https://github.com/asterizk/apod-grabber/issues/new)

 # TODO:
  - Create a lighter region under textbox to make it more readable in event of a busy background